FREQUENTLY ASKED QUESTIONS

 Property owners are sent written notice of the annual meeting.
 The Board of Directors are elected at the annual meeting by the Association members.
 The Board members serve the Association without pay.

-After the annual meeting, the Board of Directors convenes its first meeting at which the officers (President, Vice-President, Secretary, and Treasurer) are elected.
+After the annual meeting, the Board of Directors convenes its first meeting at which the officers (President, Vice-President, Secretary, Treasurer, and Director) are elected.
 Throughout the year, the Board of Directors holds periodic meetings which property owners may attend.

 The Board enters into contracts with various service vendors to manage and operate the facilities of the Association, as well as assist in the overall management of the Association.
 It is common for the board to hire a professional property manager, a landscaping company, a pool maintenance company, an extermination company, etc. to provide routine management and maintenance services.